-The Council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.
-Risk management is carried out by a central treasury team, under policies approved by the Council in the Treasury Management and Annual Investment Strategy Report.
-The Council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.
+The Council's finance team work actively to minimise the Council's exposure to the unpredictability of the financial markets, and to protect the financial resources available to fund services.
+Risk management is carried out by the finance team under policies approved by the Council in the Annual Treasury Management and Investment Strategy.
+The Council provides written principles for overall risk management as well as written policies covering specific areas such as interest rate risk, credit risk and the investment of surplus cash.

-Credit Risk
+Credit risk

-Credit risk arises from deposits with banks and financial institutions, as well as credit exposure to the Council's customers
+Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Council's customers.